 - Research and identify the techniques and strategies to tackle the common sales objections

-As I mentioned above, this is a crucial stage of a sales process.
+As I mentioned above, this is a crucial stage of the sales process.
 To avoid this and make things easier for your sales rep, clearly, explain the ways to tackle an objection and save a deal.

 9. Best practices